 How It Works

-The Okinawa people primarily derive their daily carbohydrate nutrients from vegetables and on rare occasions, grains and seeds.
+The Okinawa people primarily derive their daily carbohydrate nutrients from vegetables and small amounts of grains and seeds.
 Okinawans consume vegetables in large quantities; in fact, it makes up most of their diet.
-For many years they ate a lot of potatoes, and even now, they have it sliced into many of their local cuisines.
+For many years they ate a lot of sweet potatoes, and even now, they have it sliced into many of their local cuisines.

 Their foods are usually very rich in carbohydrates, but low in fat and calories, and they mostly depend on plant products such as soybean, like tofu (and beans), for their protein consumption which they take, most time, with Chanpurū, a traditional stir-fry dish.
 They also consume seafood, but it makes up only a small portion of their meal.
 On rare occasions, they consume red meat and dairy in small quantities.